St. Mary's has first confirmed coronavirus case

 She reminded listeners to wash their hands, cover their cough, stay more than 6 feet away from one another, especially if that person is sick and older than 60, and to avoid gatherings of 10 people or more.

-Walker said there are some cases where people are having cookouts and other events, where sheriff's deputies have had to have discussions with residents, but for the most part, people are following the social distancing rules.
+Walker said there are some cases where people are having cookouts and other events, where sheriff’s deputies had to intervene, but for the most part, people are following the social distancing rules.

 Brewster said the health department staff has been “working 24/7” while reducing certain services so staff can fully pay attention to the pandemic.

-The health department said residents can call its hotline at 301-475-4911 Monday through Saturday from 8 a.m. to 5 p.m. if they have questions or concerns.
+The health department said residents can call its hotline at 301-475-4911 Mondays through Saturdays from 8 a.m. to 5 p.m. if they have questions or concerns.

 “We may see significant impacts in the weeks and months ahead, but I’m confident we’ve done everything we can,” Brewster said.